opnsense/plugins/README.md

 The make targets for any plugin directory:

-* manifest:	generate +MANIFEST file
+* package:	creates a package from directory
 * install:	install to target directory
 * remove:	remove from target directory
 * collect:	gather updates from target directory